Loading, please wait ...

 Although the loan application process for personal, payday or business loans has been simplified, once every while, your application may get rejected.

-There are several reasons why a lender may reject your loan application and most of them have to do with you.
+There are several reasons why your loan application can get rejected and most of them have to do with you.

 The following are some of the reasons you can be denied a loan.